-Do you notice water on the floor at the base of the toilet?
-Don’t ignore this problem.
-Left unaddressed, your toilet will continue leaking a little bit with each flush, allowing unsanitary water to pool on the bathroom floor and potentially causing potentially dangerous mold damage and rot in the subfloor.
+Do you see water on the floor around the toilet?
+Don’t put your head in the sand.
+Left unaddressed, your toilet will continue leaking a little bit with each flush, allowing toilet water to pool on the bathroom floor and potentially causing expensive mold damage and rot in the subfloor.

 Hire a Plumber to Replace the Wax Ring